lucky-sideburn/kubeinvaders/README.md

 K-inv uses Redis to save and manage data.
 Redis is configured with "appendonly."

-Currently, the Helm chart does not support PersistentVolumes, but this task is on the to-do list...
+The legacy Helm chart does not support PersistentVolumes.

 ## Generic Troubleshooting and Known Problems
 - If you don't see aliens, please follow these steps: ![Alt Text](https://github.com/lucky-sideburn/kubeinvaders/issues/100#event-18433067619)